thexhr/tpm/README.md

 What's different?
 =================

-* Support for find and rm
+* Support for find, edit and rm
 * Shows by default all existing entries
 * Replace GPG Version 2 with Version 1
 * Uses colortree to display all entries